broadinstitute/terraform-shared/terraform-modules/github-runner/README.md

 It can take a minute or so after Terraform "creates" the instance resources for the runners to actually appear in GitHub (Terraform doesn't track the startup script that does the configuring).

-Multiple instances of this module can be created with different labels, service accounts, or vault permissions if there's a desire to segment permissions.
+Multiple instances of this module can be created with different labels, service accounts, or Vault auth if there's a desire to segment permissions.
 To simply create multiple runners with the same configuration, just set the `runners` variable to something higher than its default of `1`.

 ## Inputs
 | Name | Description | Type | Default | Required |